 Representing people in East Sussex, understanding the issues and concerns they face and taking action is the most important task that any councillor undertakes.
 Significantly, it is also often the role that local people value most.

-East Sussex County Council covers a large geographical area, which, from May 2017, will be broken down into 50 electoral divisions.
+East Sussex County Council covers a large geographical area, which, was broken down into 50 electoral divisions in May 2017.
 County councillors are elected to serve East Sussex and to specifically represent one of these electoral divisions on the council – making a total of 50 councillors.
 You can find out about the current political make-up of the council here.

 Cllr Ruth O’Keeffe